bamakant/Android-Kotlin-Studio/03 Hello Kotlin Android App/README.md

 1. Fork this repository on your github account.
 2. Clone to your local machine.
-3. Open this folder on Android Studio.
+3. Open this project on Android Studio.
 4. Learn from this App.